Chapter 3. Region and Zones

-Table 3.1, “Guidelines for Maximum Region Size” provides suggested guidelines for the maximum number of objects (VMs, instances, images, templates, clusters, hosts, datastores, pods or containers, for example) in a region containing an active provider.
+Table 3.1, “Guidelines for Maximum Region Size” provides suggested guidelines for the maximum number of active or "running" objects (for example VMs, instances, clusters, hosts, datastores, pods or containers) in a region containing one or more providers.
 Regions with several provider types (for example both VMware and Amazon EC2) will have a practical maximum somewhere between the limits suggested for each provider.

 Table 3.1.
 Guidelines for Maximum Region Size

 5000 (VMs, hosts, storage domains)

 7500 (instances, nodes, network objects, storage managers)